How to Spot and Deal With An Energy Vampire

 Often a toxic person will test the boundaries you set.
-It may be a shock to them, especially if they have gotten away with their behaviour for a long time.
-They may continue the unwanted behaviour despite you asking for what you want and setting the boundary.
-Remember, you cannot change their behaviour.
-You can only ask for what you want, set standards for what you will not tolerate and consequences when that boundary is crossed.
+It may be a shock to them, especially if they have gotten away with their behavior for a long time.
+They may continue the unwanted behavior despite you asking for what you want and setting the boundary.
+Remember, you cannot change their behavior.
+You can only ask for what you want, set standards for what you will not tolerate and have consequences when that boundary is crossed.
 Most importantly of all, you must then follow through.
 If you do not, the energy vampire will likely think that you didn’t mean it.
 Worse, it reinforces to them that your needs matter less than theirs.

 It’s especially tricky if you are deeply sensitive to others or have been a people pleaser all your life (take it from a recovering people pleaser).
 But ultimately, by setting boundaries and communicating in a compassionate and assertive way, you will save your relationship.
 Why?
 Because it prevents all the resentment and tension brought about by a line in the sand getting walked all over like there’s not even a line at all.
 This allows you to be fully present with them – sans the energy sacrifice.